 Our next stop was Geysir.
 It’s an interesting area with many hot springs and a couple of geysers, only one of which still erupts regularly.
 The most active one is called Strokkur.
 We saw it erupted at least 3 times while we were there.

 The Geysir geyser (the English word “geyser” is actually originated from the Icelandic word “geyser”) has been dormant for decades but still looks rather intimidating.

 Once we’d seen enough of Geysir, we took a short drive to the beautiful Gullfoss, which is one of the largest waterfalls in Iceland.
 It looks pretty impressive and powerful.

-We stopped at a couple of other places after: Faxi, a smallish waterfall, and Skalholt, a church of historical significance.
-Then we just drove until we found a place to have dinner (in Reykholt, and there are several places called Reykholt in Iceland) where I had my very first bowl of lobster soup.
+We stopped at a couple of other places after: Faxi, a smallish waterfall, and Skálholt, a church of historical significance.
+Then we just drove until we found a place to have dinner in Reykholt (FYI, there are several places called Reykholt in Iceland) where I had my very first bowl of lobster soup.
 I was so hungry I forgot to take a picture of it but it was delicious!
 I didn’t really take too many food photos during this trip.
-I’ll try to be better next time. :-)
+I’ll try to do better next time.

 Our tour for the day ended in Hella, where we stayed for the night.
 Our destination the next day was the Westman Islands, but that belongs to another post that I still have yet to write. :-)